IBM-Cloud/tekton-toolchain/README.md

-# Getting Started with Tekton in the IBM Cloud
+# Tekton in the IBM Cloud
-The IBM cloud has supported devops and CI/CD for decades.
-The IBM Cloud devops is built on open Toolchain and pipelines.
-Pipeline has recently been expanded to include open source [Tekton](https://tekton.dev/) pipelines.
+IBM has been providing tools for devops and CI/CD for decades.
+One component of the IBM Cloud [DevOps](https://cloud.ibm.com/devops/getting-started) is the Toolchain.
+The Pipeline tool has recently been expanded to include open source [Tekton](https://tekton.dev/) resources including Tekton Pipelines and Tasks.

+This multi part tutorial will guide you through this interesting technology.

 ## Before you begin
 Navigate to the [tekton-toolchain](https://github.com/IBM-Cloud/tekton-toolchain) GitHub repository and make a fork.
 I will call out mine, https://github.com/powellquiring/tekton-toolchain, during the tutorial but use yours instead.